nickmcdowall/bff/README.md

 and the admin page:
 <a href="http://localhost:8001/admin">http://localhost:8001/admin</a>

-To quickly load some dummy data run this in the console:
+To quickly setup a dummy user run this in the console:
 ```
-dummy_data:load().
+dummy_data:load("bob").
 ```

-Now try loggingg in with bob/bob as username/password
+This will create a user called bob with password bob.